 In any case, I think the band U2 summed up the essence of an adventure best in one of their songs (City Of Blinding Lights), where the lyric began with, “The more you see, the less you know, unless you find out as you go.
 I knew much more then, than I do now…”

-In this article, we’re going to walk you through our routine or process of how we go from inspiration to reality – i.e. making such adventures happen in real life.
+Through the ten steps we’re outlining here, we’re going to walk you through our routine or process of how we go from inspiration to reality – i.e. making such adventures happen in real life.
 To give you an idea of who we are, where we’ve been, and how often we’ve gone through this process, you can read more about us.

 By the way, this process also works for domestic (i.e. in the United States) adventures as well.
 It’s a routine that we’ve been employing now for well over a decade (and counting), and with all our experiences (taking what works and avoiding repeating mistakes), it’s refined to the point that our trip planning is not that far off from reality.